 “Well,” Cat replied, swirling the remnants of his wine and wondering whether ordering another would be pushing it, “er …”

-“That’s what it looks like to me,” Pinkerton continued, brushing breadcrumbs off the tablecloth.
-“You’re looking rather frazzled.
+“That’s what it looks like to me,” Pinkerton continued, brushing bread crumbs off the tablecloth.
+“You’re looking frazzled.
 Like someone with too much on his mind.
-If a chap keeps burning the candle at both ends like that he’s likely to … “
+If a chap keeps burning the candle at both ends long enough he’s likely to …”

 “Run out of candle?”

 “I’m serious!
 Heed the advice of one who’s been down that road.
 Slow down, my boy.
 Keep your eye on the big picture.”
 He adjusted his spectacles.
 “I mean, if you play your cards right your career needn’t stay anchored in Geneva.
 No sir.
 There’s Brussels.
 There’s Strasbourg.”